Kong/kong-auth-elements/README.md

 yarn serve:elements
 ```

-## Compiles and minifies for demo, and serves up fully-built demo on local server (without hot-reload)
+### Compile and minify for demo

+Serve production versions of Custom Elements (referenced from the compiled `umd` file) within a static HTML page on a local server (hot-reload not available).

 ```sh
 yarn demo
 ```

-## Compiles and minifies for production
+### Compile and minify for production

 ```sh
 yarn build
 ```

-## Link the local, built package into another local project for testing
+### Link the local, `@kong/kong-auth-elements` package into another local project for testing

 Inside `@kong/kong-auth-elements` run